Fired City Worker Kills Five, Then Himself

 FORT LAUDERDALE, Fla.
 (AP) _ More than a year after being fired and vowing revenge, a one-time member of the city’s beach cleanup detail came back with two guns and shot five former co-workers to death Friday, then killed himself.

-Clifton McCree, 41, barged into the small blue-and-white municipal trailer where he had once worked and announced, ``Everyone is going to die,'' said police Capt.
-James Hurley.
+Clifton McCree, 41, barged into the small blue-and-white municipal trailer where he had once worked at 5 a.m.
+Friday, and said ```All of you (expletive) are going to die,″ said Nancy Ellers, who barely escaped.

-He then opened fire with a 9mm pistol, pausing once to reload.
+McCree opened fire with a 9mm handgun, pausing once to reload.

 Exactly 14 months earlier, McCree had been fired for flunking a drug test, harassing and threatening co-workers and being rude to the public, Maj.
 Al Ortenzo said.
 McCree had been on the job for 18 years.